kerimoyle/libcellml-tutorials-instructions/cpp/source/tutorial0.rst

     mkdir libcellml
     cd libcellml

+.. container:: dothis

-b.
-Clone the branch from the libCellML library github repository.
+    **1.b** Clone the branch from the libCellML library github repository.
 This will create and populate a folder called :code:`libcellml`.

 .. code-block:: console